NudeBeach/python_homework/README.md

-# python_homework
+# first_python
-Here are my first Python assignments, PyBank and PyRamen
+Some introductory work with Python, PyBank and PyRamen